Copyright © 1998-2015 History Guy Media; Last Modified: 11.14.15

 Ivory Coast (Cote de Ivorie) Intervention (2003-Present)-France intervened to bring a halt to the civil war in its former colony.
 During one clash, the French military avenged the death of several troops by destroying the small Ivory Coast air force as it sat on the ground.

 Central African Republic Intervention (2006)--French troops and aircraft aid the government against rebels.

 Libyan War (2011)--French forces enforce the Libya No-Fly Zone alongside other Western nations.

-Northern Mali War (2013)-In response to continued advances of the Jihadist forces that seized northern Mali in 2012, France launched a military intervention in January, 2013, and successfully drove the Jihadist forces from the population centers of Northern Mali.
+Northern Mali War (2013-Ongoing)-In response to continued advances of the Jihadist forces that seized northern Mali in 2012, France launched a military intervention in January, 2013, and successfully drove the Jihadist forces from the population centers of Northern Mali.
 The Jihadists continued to engage Mali government forces and the French military in guerrilla warfare.

 "The History Guy" is a Registered Trademark.